 The Solution: Create a Basic Plan for Review

 To make things very simple, you may even consider switching to a cash budget.
-You can even break it into weekly amounts to make it easier to get used to.
-That way, when the money is gone, both you and your spouse will have to stop spending.
-That way, you won’t have to worry about constantly nagging your partner to stick to the budget.
-Plus, some people just operate better when actually handling cash and seeing it leave their wallet, rather than using an online banking app and a spreadsheet full of numbers.
+You can break the money into weekly amounts to make it easier to get used to.
+That way, when the money is gone, both you and your spouse have to stop spending.
+In this scenario, you won’t have to worry about nagging your partner to stick to the budget.
+Plus, some people feel their spending more when actually handling cash and seeing it leave their wallet, rather than using a debit card, an online banking app, or a spreadsheet full of numbers.

-This approach will take some of the pressure off of you, and eliminate those fights about every spend.
-Then, once a month, go over the budget again and see how you did.
+This approach can take some of the pressure off of you and eliminate fights about every expenditure.
+At the end of each month, go over the budget and actual spending to see how you both did.

-If you are in a bad financial situation with a lot of debt or you seem to have a hard time sticking to a budget, the way you are approaching the situation may make your spouse feel like you are blaming them.
+If you're in a bad financial situation with a lot of debt or you seem to have a hard time sticking to a budget, the way you are approaching the issue may make your spouse feel like you blame them.

 The Solution: Change Your Approach

-You need to change the way you approach talking about money.
-Stop with the blame, and do not focus on the past.
+Change the way you approach talking about money.
+Stop using blame, and don't focus on the past.

-Ask your spouse to commit to a plan (including a budget) that will improve your financial situation.
-With this approach, your spouse may be more willing to get on board and to work with you to improve your financial situation.
+Ask your spouse to help create and commit to a plan that will improve the financial situation for both of you.
+With this approach, your spouse may be more willing to get on board and work together to improve your financial situation.

-Changing your approach diffuses the negativity and allows you to work towards a more positive future.
+Reorienting your approach to a positive one diffuses any negativity and allows you to work toward a more positive future.

-While you may think you have a reluctant spouse who does not want to plan, you may actually be dealing with someone who does not feel involved in the situation.
+While you may think you have a reluctant spouse who does not want to plan, you may actually be dealing with someone who does not feel involved in the process.

-Ask your spouse if they would like a more active role in the budgeting process; and if they say yes, then you need to change the way you approach the situation and delegate some of the financial responsibilities.
+Ask your spouse if they would like a more active role in the budgeting and planning.
+If they say yes, then you may benefit from changing the way you approach the situation by sharing some of the financial responsibilities with them.

-Often, one spouse will feel like the other is controlling all of the spending decisions, and feels like a child rather than an adult in the situation.
-This may be especially true if you give them an allowance.
+Often, one spouse feels like the other is controlling all of the spending decisions, making them feel like a child rather than an adult in the situation.
+This may be especially true if one spouse gives the other an allowance.

-You can fix this problem with a change in your approach.
-If your spouse simply doesn’t feel involved in the process, then maybe it’s time to start the process over and do it together as a team.
+Fix this problem by including your partner.
+If your spouse doesn’t feel involved in the process, maybe it’s time to start the process over and do it together as a team.
 Take care to avoid being bossy, condescending, or otherwise making your spouse feel like they're somehow less integral to the process than you are.

-Gather together your actual bills and list your expenses and income together.
-Go over the bills, your budget, and your financial goals.
+Gather your actual bills and list your expenses and income together.
+Go over monthly expenses, your budget, and your financial goals.
 When looking at your budget, get your spouse’s take on how you should spend your remaining monthly income.
 Once they see the numbers in black and white, they may be more willing to stick to a budget or curb their spending.

 Plus, once they are involved in the process, they will be much more likely to participate in future budgeting and money discussions, since they had a say in the original plan.

-Problem: Spouse Believes Everything Will Somehow Work Out
+Problem: Belief That Everything Will Work Out Somehow

-When your spouse is holding onto the belief that everything will work itself out naturally, you may have a difficult time getting her to participate in the discussion.
-Many personality types are much better at being flexible in the current moment but not great at planning and seem to think that if they keep working hard that everything will work out.
-The truth is, financial success comes when you have a solid plan and you stick to it.
+When your spouse is holding onto the belief that everything will work itself out naturally, you may have a difficult time getting them to participate in the discussion.
+Many personality types are much better at being flexible in the current moment but not great at planning for the long term.
+These personalities often feel that if they keep working hard, everything will just somehow work out.
+The truth is, financial success comes when you make a solid plan and stick to it.

 This may sound harsh, but the best way to handle this is to provide your spouse with a reality check.
-You should talk about goals or desires that they have expressed in the past, such as owning a home or traveling during retirement years.
+Talk about goals or desires that they have expressed in the past, such as owning a home or traveling during retirement years.

 Compare these goals directly to your current financial situation.
-Put together an estimate of the level of savings you need to accomplish and demonstrate to your spouse whether or not you will achieve that goal at the rate you are operating now, you may be able to get them on board with monthly budget discussion and a financial plan.
+Put together an estimate of the level of savings you need to accomplish and demonstrate to your spouse whether or not you will achieve that goal at the rate you are operating now.
+Through this process, you may be able to get them on board with a monthly budget discussion and a financial plan.
 Sometimes it takes seeing the hard facts to wake someone up to the reality of the situation and help them get inspired to take action.